 Mathebule’s death also marks the first instance in 50 years of a ranger being killed by poachers in Kruger National Park.
 Yet given the intensity of rhinoceros poaching in the region, the milestone is as surprising as it is tragic.

-Home to roughly 80 percent of the world’s rhino population, South Africa has seen poaching explode over the past decade.13 rhinos were killed by poachers.
+Home to roughly 80 percent of the world’s rhino population, South Africa has seen poaching explode over the past decade.
+In 2007, 13 rhinos were killed by poachers.
 Last year, that number was 1028 down from a peak of 1215 three years earlier.

 According to records from the International Ranger Federation(IRF),Mathebule became the 269th field ranger killed in Africa since 2012.
 He is said to be 70th ranger killed in Africa this year alone.
 To mark World Ranger Day on September 22, the Game Rangers’ Association of Africa(GRAA)‚ a non-profit organisation with close ties to the College and a member of the IRF said, “At least 176 of the brave rangers that have been killed, have been gunned down by militia groups‚ unknown assailants or armed poachers working for multinational wildlife crime syndicates.”